slatedocs/slate/source/includes/_role_categories.md

 HTTP/1.1 422 Unprocessable Entity
 ```

-This endpoint create an role category and return it
+This endpoint creates a role category and returns it

 ### HTTP Request